mosmn/Notes/sections/theo/hci/hci-in-the-software-process.md

 # HCI in the software process

 ## The Design Process

 ### The Software Life Cycle

+- Software engineering is the discipline for understanding the software design process, or life cycle

+- Designing for usability occurs at all stages of the life cycle, not as a single isolated activity

 ### Activities in The Life Cycle (Verification & Validation)
 ## Interactive Systems
 ### Life Cycle for Interactive Systems